Parallax

 A simplified illustration of the parallax of an object against a distant background due to a perspective shift.
 When viewed from "Viewpoint A", the object appears to be in front of the blue square.
 When the viewpoint is changed to "Viewpoint B", the object appears to have moved in front of the red square.

 This animation is an example of parallax.
 As the viewpoint moves side to side, the objects in the distance appear to move more slowly than the objects close to the camera.
 In this case, the white cube in front appears to move faster than the green cube in the middle of the far background.

 Parallax is a displacement or difference in the apparent position of an object viewed along two different lines of sight and is measured by the angle or half-angle of inclination between those two lines.
 Due to foreshortening, nearby objects show a larger parallax than farther objects, so parallax can be used to determine distances.

 To measure large distances, such as the distance of a planet or a star from Earth, astronomers use the principle of parallax.
 Here, the term parallax is the semi-angle of inclination between two sight-lines to the star, as observed when Earth is on opposite sides of the Sun in its orbit.
 (Note: In the past diurnal parallax was also used to measure distances to celestial objects within the Solar System.
 This method has now been superseded by more accurate techniques.)
-These distances form the lowest rung of what is called "the cosmic distance ladder", the first in a succession of methods by which astronomers determine the distances to celestial objects, serving as a basis for other distance measurements in astronomy forming the higher rungs of the ladder.
+These distances form the lowest rung of what is called "the cosmic distance ladder"; they are the first in a succession of methods by which astronomers determine the distances to celestial objects and serve as a basis for other distance measurements in astronomy, which form the higher rungs of the ladder.